w3f/polkadot-wiki/docs/learn/learn-guides-treasury.md

 :::info Preimage Submission Deposit

 A deposit is required for the preimage to be stored on chain.
+The preimage deposit is proportional to the amount of information stored within the preimage.
 The deposit amount required for a preimage with a treasury spend transaction is around
 {{ polkadot: 41 DOT :polkadot }}{{ kusama:  1.4 KSM  :kusama }}.
 Ensure you have enough account
 balance to pay for the submission deposit and the transaction fees.